Valproic acid (By mouth)

 - Thoughts of hurting yourself, depression, unusual changes in behavior or moods

 If you notice these less serious side effects, talk with your doctor:

-- Diarrhea, mild stomach pain
+- Diarrhea, mild stomach pain or upset

 - Hair loss